mozilla-ai/lumigator/lumigator/python/mzai/backend/README.md

   * `backend-unit-test`: runs tests in `backend/tests/unit/*/test_*.py` (any depth of subfolders)
   * `backend-int-test`: runs tests in `backend/tests/int/*/test_*.py` (any depth of subfolders)

-The SQLite configuration and the test containers are started up appropriately.
+The SQLite configuration and the test containers are started for integration tests.

 ## Data models